Ouest 2901 and 2902: Design

+The undercarriage consists of three large driving wheel sets in the middle, a two-axle bogie at the front, and a trailing axle at the rear.
+This design allowed for a generously sized firebox while ensuring favorable weight distribution.
+The leading bogie had internal side members and had a lateral displacement of ± 50 mm, while the Bissel truck had a lateral displacement of ± 70 mm.
+In order to keep a good corenring performance despite of the length of the locomotive, the drivers were positioned as close together as possible, with the front bogie placed as close to them as well.
+There was only 20 mm left between the wheel flanges.
+To prevent overloading of the rear axles, the outside cylinders were mounted at the height of the bogie centre, while the inclined inside cylinders were positioned as far forward as possible.

 These non-superheated locomotives featured a four-cylinder compound engine with internal high-pressure cylinder and external low-pressure cylinder, both controlled by Walschaerts valve gears.
 The low and high-pressure cylinders had separate valve gears.
 Initially, both valve gears were located outside, despite the high-pressure cylinders being inside.
 Due to operational issues, the valve gear for the high-pressure cylinders was redesigned and relocated inside.

 According to the De Glehn concept, the high-pressure cylinders operated on the first driver and the low-pressure cylinders operated on the second driver.

-The boiler was equipped with a Belpaire firebox.
-The leading bogie had internal side members and had a lateral displacement of ± 50 mm, while the Bissel truck had a lateral displacement of ± 70 mm.
+The locomotives made a strong impression due to their considerable height, featuring a running board completely clear of the wheels.
+The boiler with Belpaire firebox was unusually long, with a tube length of 6 m and a long smokebox which also housed the steam exchange ducts between the groups of cylinders.
 The blastpipe was of the type used by the Chemins de fer du Nord witch included an adjustable cone.

-The locomotives made a strong impression due to their considerable height, featuring a running board completely clear of the wheels.
-The boiler was unusually long, with a tube length of 6 m and a long smokebox which also housed the steam exchange ducts between the groups of cylinders.
 However, the design of the locomotives was criticized for having a narrow cab, a design constraint imposed by the restrictive gauge of the Chemins de fer de l'Ouest.